Jenan-Ibrahim/Turtlebot/README.md

  CTRL-C to quit
 ```
-**11.When the map is created successfully, open a new terminal to save the map:**
+**11. When the map is created successfully, open a new terminal to save the map:**
 ```
 $ rosrun map_server map_saver -f ~/map
 ```